Finkeldie/Idle-Champions/docfiles/setting-up-a-gem-farm.md

 ### Formation 2

-Formation 2 is used to farm Steelbones stacks.

 Formation 2, bound to W, will contain your tank team.
 At minimum this will contain `Briv`.
 You can also add in health-share champions to this formation.

 Be aware that Gem Farms prosper most when they are right on the edge of success and failure.